ibpsa/project1-boptest/docs/design/source/forecasts.rst

 the forecast from the actual simulation time.
 The controller developer may also filter the forecast for a specific data category or request all data variables and filter it afterwards.
-Forecasts with uncertainty, however, are limited in their allowable horizon and intterval in order to stay consistent with underlying uncertainty models.
+Forecasts with uncertainty, however, are limited in their allowable horizon and interval in order to stay consistent with underlying uncertainty models.

 Getting Weather Forecasts Across Year-End